vestrel00/contacts-android/howto/howto-setup-contacts-api.md

 ContactsFactory.create(context)
 ```

-It's up to you if you want to hold on to instances as a singleton that is injected to your
+It's up to you if you just want to create instances on demand or hold on to instances as a singleton
-dependency graph (via something like dagger) or just create instances on demand.
+that is injected to your dependency graph (via something like dagger) to easily mock it during tests.

 The `context` parameter can come from anywhere; Application, Activity, Fragment, or View.
 It does
 not matter what context you pass in.
 The API will only use and store the Application context, to